AnatoliyAptukov/react-main-hero/README.md

 }

 ```
+The examples above uses source files with a resolution of 900 by 600 pixels.
+You can download a sample of these files, including the source file in Photoshop / GIMP format (for export images) in the [archive](https://disk.yandex.com/d/RB_eU7bLosC27g).

 ## Interactive demo

 An interactive demonstration is available on my [personal website](https://anatoliy.aptukov.com).
-You can also play with the component in the [codesandbox](https://codesandbox.io/p/sandbox/test-react-main-hero-q4qvvm).
+🔥 You can also play with the component in the [codesandbox](https://codesandbox.io/p/sandbox/test-react-main-hero-q4qvvm).

 Best regards, Anatoliy Aptukov.